OpenCSGs/csghub-sdk/README.md

 csghub-cli upload-large-folder wanghh2000/model05 /Users/hhwang/temp/abc
 ```

 Notes: `csghub-cli upload` will create repo and its branch if they do not exist.
 The default branch is `main`.
+If you
-If you want to upload to a specific branch, you can use the `--revision` option.
-If the branch does not exist, it will be created.
+want to upload to a specific branch, you can use the `--revision` option.
+If the branch does not exist, it will be
+created.
 If the branch already exists, the files will be uploaded to that branch.

-When using the `upload-large-folder` command to upload a folder, the upload progress will be recorded in the `.cache` folder within the upload directory to support resumable uploads.
-Do not delete the `.cache` folder before the upload is complete.
+When using the `upload-large-folder` command to upload a folder, the upload progress will be recorded in the `.cache`
+folder within the upload directory to support resumable uploads.
+Do not delete the `.cache` folder before the upload is
+complete.

-Download location is `~/.cache/csg/` by default.
+Download location is current directory by default.

 ## Use cases of SDK